skvadrik/re2c/src/examples/example_06.rst

 .. include:: 06_braille.utf8.txt

 It appears to be UTF-8 encoded :download:`[06_braille.utf8.txt] <06_braille.utf8.txt>`.
-Convert it into UTF-16, UTF-32 or UCS-2:
+Let's convert it into UTF-16, UTF-32, and UCS-2:

 .. code-block:: bash